jdwininger/OMAC/README.md

-# OMAC - One 'Mazing ActionFigure Catalog
+# OMAC - One 'Mazing Action Catalog

 A comprehensive desktop application for managing action figure collections with photo support, built with Python and PyQt6.